xlcollaborative/xlc-agreement/agreement.md

 ### Application

-To become a contributor, a candidate must provide the following to an existing contributor:
+To apply to become a contributor, a candidate must provide the following to an existing contributor:

 1.  an [address](#addresses) for [communication](#communications)